Code Monkey home page Code Monkey logo

 reorderable_tree_view

-Custom Item Delegate - Custom item delegate for qListView/qListView.
-The item delegate is in charge of painting the items in the view.
-It is important to note that it can paint the items in all sorts of ways depending on their current role.
-So, everytime a user clicks on an item, you may change the role from display to edit and render a whole different widget.
-The examples show how to position the text and style it, as well as how to paint custom shapes and render custom widgets instead of text.
+Custom Item Delegate - Custom item delegate for QListView/QTableView.
+The item delegate is responsible for painting the items in the view.
+It can paint the items in various ways depending on their current role.
+For instance, when a user clicks on an item, you can change the role from display to edit and render a completely different widget.
+This example shows how to position the text and style it, as well as how to paint custom shapes and render custom widgets instead of text.

 Check out the Python implementation as well.